solarsoft0/website/docs/docs/getting_started/make_an_outbound_call.md

 The `webhook` argument points to a Programmable Voice Application, which tells Fonoster to handle the call once the recipient answer the call.

-## Replace the to and from phone numbers
+## Replace the To and From phone numbers

 Remember that Fonoster Number you set up earlier?
 Go ahead and replace the existing from a number with that one, making sure to use E.164 formatting: